tobiasjcat/WildBeyond/logs.md

 We identified the helmet on the mannequin as a helm of telepathy.

 We also got a hint from a broken wishbone.
+"Skabatha forgets the first creatures she sees when she wakes up, although her memory of it returns each night when she sleeps.
+A creature forgotten by Skabatha in this manner is invisible to her."

 I terrorized Oroonoko by telling him the Polymorphed party members are giant frogs.